TLESORT/Continual_Learning_Data_Former/Readme.md

-## Continual Data Former
+## Continual Learning Data Former

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9273eb0f97b946308248b0007e054e54)](https://app.codacy.com/app/TLESORT/Continual_Learning_Data_Former?utm_source=github.com&utm_medium=referral&utm_content=TLESORT/Continual_Learning_Data_Former&utm_campaign=Badge_Grade_Dashboard)

-This repositery proprose several script to create sequence of tasks for continual learning

-The following type of sequence are possible :
+This repositery proprose several script to create sequence of tasks for continual learning.
+The spirit is the following :
+Instead of managing the sequence of tasks while learning, we create the sequence of tasks first and then we load tasks one by one while learning.

+It makes programming easier and code cleaner.

+### Task sequences possibilities

--   Disjoint tasks : each task propose new classes
+-   **Disjoint tasks** : each task propose new classes
--   Rotations tasks : each tasks propose same data but with different rotations of datata point
+-   **Rotations tasks** : each tasks propose same data but with different rotations of datata point
--   Permutations tasks : each tasks propose same data but with different permutations of pixels
+-   **Permutations tasks** : each tasks propose same data but with different permutations of pixels
--   Mnist Fellowship task : each task is a new mnist like dataset (this sequence of task is an original contribution of this repository)
+-   **Mnist Fellowship task** : each task is a new mnist like dataset (this sequence of task is an original contribution of this repository)

-Several dataset can be used :
+### Datasets

 -   Mnist
 -   fashion-Mnist